ohad1s/Basic_Shell/README.md

 1.make

-2.open other terminal(you need one terminal to server and other for the main)
+2.open another terminal(one for server and one for main)

 3.run server by command ./server